 By paying a higher deposit, you’ll own a larger percentage of the property and will therefore (most likely) have lower monthly repayments and lower interest rates.
 This helps make you seem more attractive for a number of reasons.

 Initially, it shows that you can manage your finances well enough to save a large cash sum.
 Also, the lower monthly repayments are likely to be more affordable than a high LTV mortgage loan.
 The lender will also see the higher deposit as a greater level of security for potential non-payment issues.

 We understand that not everyone is capable of saving up large deposits, particularly if you’re looking to buy your first home.
 Having said this, we’d recommend offering something a little greater than the minimum, even if it is only by a few hundred pounds.
 Some tips include budgeting, cutting back on certain luxuries

 #22 – Provide evidence of earnings if you’re self-employed

 Getting approved for a mortgage when you’re self-employed can appear tricky at first.
-Like any mortgage applicant you’ll need to provide full evidence of your earnings to demonstrate that you take home a reliable and steady income.
+Like any mortgage application, you’ll need to provide full evidence of your earnings to demonstrate that you take home a reliable and steady income.

 Applying for a mortgage when self-employed will usually require an SA302 form for details of the last two to three years from HMRC.
 Alternatively, full account details for this time period may also be requested.